About Spotlight indexing

 After you migrate data to your Mac, Spotlight automatically indexes the contents of your drive so that you can find what you're looking for.
 This activity might increase your computer's CPU use, causing it to become warm.
 Your computer's fans will turn on to cool it down.

 After Spotlight completes its index, your Mac and its fans should return to a normal idle state.
 In some cases, indexing can take several hours.
 After the initial indexing activity, Spotlight updates its index only for files that change.

 To confirm that Spotlight is indexing your computer's drive:

 - Click the magnifying glass icon in the upper-right corner of your display.

-- If your computer is indexing, a message and a progress bar will appear.
+- If Spotlight is indexing, a message and a progress bar will appear.
 The magnifying glass will also have a tiny dot in the middle.

-- Under Privacy, add specific files to exclude from the indexing process.
-Note: Although you can exclude your entire hard drive this way, doing so may prevent search features in applications from functioning properly.
+Although you can exclude your entire hard drive from Spotlight, doing so prevents search features in applications from working properly.